eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 Provide:

 - **TSA namespace** – the namespace for the new TSA deployment
-- **OCMW namespace** – the namespace of the shared OCMW stack TSA should reuse
+- **OCM namespace** – the namespace of the shared OCM stack TSA should reuse
 - **Base domain** – the bare hostname suffix, for example `apps.example.com`

 The deployer exposes TSA on a single host: